dagger/dagger/docs/v0.3/sdk/cue/use-cases/1211-go-docker-swarm.md

 This is the first step that enabled the Particubes team to have the same CI/CD experience everywhere.

-## Full Particubes docs Dagger plan
+## Full Particubes docs Dagger-Classic plan

 This is the entire plan running on Particubes' CI: